Camden Market

 The Camden markets are a number of adjoining large retail markets, often collectively referred to as Camden Market or Camden Lock, located in the historic former Pickfords stables, in Camden Town, London.
 It is situated north of the Hampstead Road Lock of the Regent's Canal (popularly referred to as Camden Lock).
-Famed for their cosmopolitan image, products sold on the stalls include crafts, clothing, bric-a-brac, and fast food.
+Famed for their cosmopolitan image, products sold on the stalls include crafts, clothing, books, bric-a-brac, and fast food.
 It is the fourth-most popular visitor attraction in London, attracting approximately 250,000 people each week.

 A small local foodstuffs market has operated in Inverness Street in Camden Town since the beginning of the 20th century, the only significant market in the area.
 On 30 March 1974 a small weekly crafts market that operated every Sunday near Camden Lock developed into a large complex of markets.
 The markets, originally temporary stalls only, extended to a mixture of stalls and fixed premises.
 The traditional Inverness Street market started losing stalls once local supermarkets opened; by mid-2013 all the original stalls had gone, being replaced by stalls similar to those of the other markets, including fast food but not produce.

 The markets originally operated on Sundays only, which continues to be the main trading day.
 Opening later extended to Saturdays for most of the market.
 A number of traders, mainly those in fixed premises—an increasing proportion—operate throughout the week, although the weekend remains the peak period.